Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 If you are using Docker Compose in development, you will need to copy your pipeline definition into your running ACS repository container.
-One way is to use the following command and it will be picked up the next time the location is read, which is dependent on the cron values.
+One way is to use the following command, and it will be picked up the next time the location is read, which is dependent on the cron values.

 ```bash